exercism/v3/languages/csharp/exercises/concept/lists/.docs/after.md

 #### LINQ

-Although the built-in API of `List<T>` is rich (including mappings and filers such as `ConvertAll`, `FindAll` and `Foreach`) and its looping syntax is very clear, and you need to be familiar with this API, Language Integrated Query ([LINQ][linq]) is available for many tasks, is even more powerful and widely used and has the advantage of providing a consistent interface across library collections, third-party collections and your own classes.
+Although the built-in API of `List<T>` is rich (including mappings and filters such as `ConvertAll`, `FindAll` and `Foreach`) and its [looping syntax][for-each] is very clear, and you definitely need to be familiar with this API, Language Integrated Query ([LINQ][linq]) is available for many tasks, is even more powerful and widely used and has the advantage of providing a consistent interface across library collections, third-party collections and your own classes.
 See (TODO cross-ref-tba).

 #### Reference